TMD20/PT-Muxer/README.md

 Every lossless mono or stereo Track will be converted to FLAC
 ## Compatablitly Track

-- A secondary Search for compatiblity tracks will be done.
-If a enabled audio track has one, then that will be inserted after that track
+- A secondary Search for compatiblity audio tracks will be done.
+If a enabled audio track has one, then that will be inserted after that track.
+This only applies to true HD tracks currently
+.

 ## Subs
+Here I will explain how subs are added to the enabled sub section in the final JSON
+- Within a language subs are given priority based on the order of the sub in provided sources.
+- Every English Subtitle will be added to enabled sub section.
+If the language is enabled.
+- Only the first subtitle of every other langauge, based on sortpref will be added
 - If the films primary language is not english then the first english sub will have it default flag turned on

-- Every English Subtitle will be added to enabled sub section
-- Only the first subtitle of every other langauge, based on sortpref will be added
-- Order of subtitles can either be based on --sublang argument, alternative it will be a-z with the first subtitles being the english ones.
+- Order of subtitles can either be based on --sublang argument alternative it will be a-z with the first subtitles being the english ones.

 ### AnimeBytes
+If no embedded force English track is found, a secondary search for forced track is will be done.
 The first and second english sub tracks will be compared.
-The smallest one is assumed to be forced, and this track will be set to default with the forced flag on
+The smallest one is assumed to be forced, and this track will be set to default with the forced flag on.

 ## Embedded Forced Subs
 This only applies to forced subs that need to be extracted from another track